debrouwere/draughtsman/README.md

 Using `exec` is particularly useful for compilers that are intended to be used through the shell, such as for the SASS stylesheet preprocessor, or when you need to write your own precompiler, for example a Python script that renders a file using the Jinja or Django template language.

+All handlers should reside in `/src/handlers` regardless of whether they are JavaScript or CoffeeScript, and you should build the app using `cake build` and restart draughtsman to make sure it picks up on the latest changes.

 ## Adding resources